-7.20 The council will annually inspect gas service pipes and gas fired equipment for which the council has a statutory duty to inspect and maintain.
-You must provide access for the gas service and any resulting repairs to be performed.
+7.20 The council has a statutory duty to ensure the electrical installation in your home is safe and will carry out cyclical periodic inspections.
+You must provide access for this safety check and any resulting repairs to be performed.